lpmi-13/cka-network-policies-between-deployments/index.md

 ---
-title: 'CKA practice exam scenario: configure network policies to restrict traffic between pods'
+title: 'CKA Practice: Configure Network Policies To Restrict Traffic Between Pods'

 description: |
   This exercise tests your ability to configure kubernetes network nolicies to make sure only pods with specific labels can communicate with each other.